 - Take the TOC certification exams in supply chain logistics, project management, TOC thinking process, and business strategy given by the Theory of Constraints International Certification Organization.

-Students must successfully complete four courses (12 credit hours).
+Students must successfully complete three courses (9 credit hours).
 Course descriptions and syllabi can be found on the Individual Courses page.

 - E M 526 Constraints Management